 Identifying client location in the Specialist Homelessness Services Collection (SHSC)

-This section examines people seeking SHS support based on where the person lived in the week before presenting to a SHS agency, as reported at the first support period during 2020–21.
-Clients are assigned to only one region for the financial year but may move to other regions before subsequent support periods.
-This location may not be a permanent address, for example, people who were couch surfing the week prior to seeking services may nominate the location of their temporary accommodation.
+This section examines people seeking SHS support based on where the person lived in the week before presenting to a SHS agency, as reported at the first support period during 2021–22.
+Clients are assigned to only one region for the financial year but may move to other regions for subsequent support periods.
+Also, the allocated location may not be a permanent address, for example, people who were couch surfing the week prior to seeking services may nominate the location of their temporary accommodation rather than their previous more permanent location.
 Client location is classified to Statistical Area 4 (SA4) based on the 2016 Australian Statistical Geography Standard (ASGS) (ABS 2016).
 A total of 88 SA4s are reported in this section, which excludes non-geographic codes and Other Territories.
-Please note that other geographic analysis in the report is based on agency location.
+Please note that the Service geography analysis in this report is based on agency location.
 See Technical information for more details.